 The biggest advantage in outpatient care is that it offers more flexibility than inpatient care.
 It allows for patients to receive treatment and therapy while living at home.
 Inpatient treatment is more expensive and generally requires 24/7 presence on the premises.

-So there is a demand for an effective, consistent rehab program that still allows for a mostly uninterrupted life at home, but isn't as invasive as full inpatient treatment.
+There is a demand for an effective, consistent rehab program that still allows for a mostly uninterrupted life at home, but it isn't as invasive as full inpatient treatment.
 For many people, the best choice is a middle ground between full-time inpatient treatment and sporadic traditional outpatient treatment.

 That middle ground is IOP - intensive outpatient treatment.
 IOP is more involved than a traditional outpatient program, involving longer treatment sessions, more times a week.
 Choosing IOP still gives people the freedom they need to continue with their day-to-day activities, while also providing the consistent substance abuse treatment they need to recover and kick their addiction.

 It is because of this flexibility that IOP programs are growing in popularity and effectiveness.
 But despite their growing popularity, they're not right for everybody.
 Here are some things you need to know before you decide.